kalfeher/kalfeher/README.md

 ## Kal's github page

-:ocotocat: My repositories represent small projects I work on in my spare time.
+:octocat: My repositories represent small projects I work on in my spare time.
 Generally these projects have something to do with DNS or certificates or secrets or all three at once.

 :thinking: The tech stack for each project depends entirely on what I found interesting at the time I wrote it.